AngleProtocol/angle-docs/side-products/merkl/README.md

 Getting rewarded incurs **no risk of funds** and requires no specific smart contract interactions for LPs: they can retain the custody of their liquidity while still receiving rewards.
 They can also customize their positions to maximize their earnings from fees and incentives, enjoying all possibilities enabled by concentrated liquidity type of AMMs.

 Merkl is compatible with [liquidity position managers](./helpers.md) like [Gamma](https://app.gamma.xyz) or [Arrakis](https://www.arrakis.finance).
 This means that it's possible to provide liquidity via Gamma on a pool and to be rewarded without taking any further action (no need to stake the Gamma or Arrakis token).
+As such, in the case where there are no other liquidity providers on a pool, using Merkl to incentivize a pool is perfectly equivalent to incentivizing an Arrakis or a Gamma token through a staking contract.

 Merkl has a low maintenance fee applied to incentives.
 Excluding gas when claiming rewards, there is no cost to use the platform for Liquidity Providers.